ethan-stone/obsidian-vault-knowledge-base/Liberate Cleveland DND Campaign/Borf.md

 **Components:** V, S
 **Duration:** Up to 1 hour

-This spell is a minor magical trick that novice spellcasters use for practice.
+This spell is a minor magical trick that novice spell casters use for practice.
 You create one of the following magical effects within range:

 - You create an instantaneous, harmless sensory effect, such as a shower of sparks, a puff of wind, faint musical notes, or an odd odor.